Eating South Korean food in the capital city of Seoul was a game-changer.

 Interestingly, jajangmyeon has come to be associated with Black Day, an unofficial holiday celebrated on April 14 by unattached people in Korea.
-People who don’t receive gifts on Valentine’s Day or White Day drown their sorrows in a black bowl of jajangmyeon.
+Korean men and women who don’t receive gifts on Valentine’s Day or White Day drown their sorrows in a black bowl of jajangmyeon.

-Like kimchi and bulgogi, japchae is one of the most popular foods in Korean cuisine.
-It refers to sweet and savory stir-fried glass noodles made with dangmyeon (sweet potato starch cellophane noodles) and topped with assorted vegetables, meat, and mushrooms.
+Like kimchi and bulgogi, japchae is one of the most popular foods in Korea.
+Often served as a side dish, it refers to sweet and savory stir-fried glass noodles made with dangmyeon (sweet potato starch cellophane noodles) and topped with assorted vegetables, meat, and mushrooms.

 It’s seasoned with soy sauce and sesame oil and commonly served as banchan.
 Japchae was once a royal dish that’s become one of the most popular Korean celebratory dishes, often served on special occasions like weddings, birthdays, and holidays.

-Jjukumi is a spicy Korean dish of stir-fried octopuses marinated in a red chili gochugaru sauce.
+Jjukumi is a spicy Korean dish of stir-fried octopuses marinated in a red chili paste.
 It refers to both the dish and the species of octopus used in the dish, which is a smaller type of octopus commonly found along the coast of South Korea.